united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/mqttsim.md

 ---
-title: "iotsensorsmqtt"
+title: "IoT-Sensors-Mqtt"
 content_type: task
 description: |
-    The technical documentation of the microservice iotsensorsmqtt
+    This page has the technical documentation of the microservice iotsensorsmqtt.
 weight: 2000
 ---